-During the late Middle Ages, Sant Llorenc des Cardassar was like the rest of the Manacor area, a very big mill district.
+During the late Modern Age, Sant Llorenc des Cardassar was like the rest of the Manacor area a very big mill district.

-The ground floor, was usually used for storage, and the second floor for living.
+The ground floor, was usually used for storage and, the second floor used for living.

-During a terrible storm, the hat of the tower was destroyed but never replaced.
+During a terrible storm the top of the tower was destroyed but never replaced.

-Today, this scenic place is home to an authentic Mediterranean restaurant.
+Today, this monumental place is home to a Mediterranean restaurant.